KrisJordan/multimethod-js/README.md

     6765

 Notice, there is no `dispatch` specified.
-By default a multimethod will use the first argument it is invoked with to match the correct method.
+By default a multimethod will use the first argument it is invoked with to match the correct method to dispatch to.

     > var hitPoints = multimethod()
                         .dispatch(function(player){ return player.powerUp; })